 Personalized email campaigns are a powerful tool for nurturing leads and driving engagement.

-For example, Mailchimp effectively uses its platform to send targeted emails to potential customers, resulting in a significant conversion rate.
+Mailchimp effectively uses its platform to send targeted emails to potential customers, resulting in significant conversion rates at scale.

 Here’s how you can do it: